wasawatpeng/swingmokey/README.md

 # swingmokey
-to solve the swinging mokey problem using stack in Java language
+to solve the swinging mokey problem using stack in Java language \n -TEAM-\n
-                                                                -TEAM-
 1.Natthawee   Koengfak
   -Problem solving
   -Coding